cypress-io/cypress-documentation/content/api/commands/mount.md

 For
 [Component Testing](/guides/overview/choosing-testing-type#What-is-Component-Testing),
-we recommend creating a custom `cy.mount()` command which wraps the mount command from the framework-specific libraries in your component tests.
+we recommend creating a custom `cy.mount()` command to wrap the mount command from the framework-specific libraries in your component tests.
 Doing so offers a few advantages:

 - You don't need to import the mount command into every test as the `cy.mount()` command is available globally.